christsven/H.E.A.T/factions/EUFOR Estonia Forces.md

 ### FR F2 sniper team

+Snipers are used to engage high-valuable targets in an engagement, particularly leaders of infantry groups, heavy weapon system operators or other assets.
+They can be devastating in the correct spot, used at the correct time.

 | FR F2 sniper<br>team | <img src="/factions/nato-symbols/blufor/sniper-t.excalidraw.png" align="right" alt="sniper team" height=30 width=auto></img> |
 | :---- | ---- |
 | Cost | 35 pt / 50 pt / 65 pt |